tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**Notable tournament placings** Do you know how painful this season has been for EG fans?
+**How did this roster happen?** Do you know how painful this season has been for EG fans?
 Through gritted teeth, they've been tanking abuse from smug Europeans whose teams have been completely dominating the DPC.
 Whatever, that's fine, but the worst part was EG weren't even *doing bad*.
 So #BleedBluers didn't even get the satisfaction of demanding roster changes.
 "B-b-but they were consistently getting top three!"
 Obviously.
 By any reasonable metric of achievement, it's been a pretty excellent year.
 But Dota players operate on the Ricky Bobby scale, so if you ain't first, you're last.

 **How did they qualify?** EG has basically been playing Dota Mad Libs for the past year.